azdavis/azdavis.net/posts/en/ssh-no-password.md

   -V 1
 ```

-Afterwards, you can verify it worked with another usage of `file`:
+Afterwards, you can verify it worked with a usage of the `file` command:

 ```sh
 $ file ~/.local/keytab